liquidctl/liquidctl/README.md

 # systemctl enable liquidcfg
 ```

-A slightly more complex example can be seen at [jonasmalacofilho/dotfiles](https://github.com/jonasmalacofilho/dotfiles/tree/master/liquidctl), that handles multiple devices and uses the LEDs to convey progress or eventual errors.
+A slightly more complex example can be seen at [jonasmalacofilho/dotfiles](https://github.com/jonasmalacofilho/dotfiles/tree/master/liquidctl), which handles multiple devices and uses the LEDs to convey progress and alert of errors.

 ### Set up Windows using Task Scheduler

 The configuration of devices can be automated by writing a batch file and setting up a new scheduled task for (every) log on.
-The batch file can be really simple and just list the various invocations of liquidctl you would otherwise do by hand.
+The batch file can be really simple and consist of the invocations of liquidctl that would otherwise be done manually.

 ```batchfile
 liquidctl set pump speed 90